mtlynch/whatgotdone/README.md

 What Got Done is now running on [http://localhost:3001](http://localhost:3001).

+Dev-mode authentication uses [UserKit dummy mode](https://docs.userkit.io/docs/dummy-mode).
+You can log in with any username using the password `password`.

 ### Optional: Run frontend with hot reloading

 If you're making changes to the Vue code, you'll probably want to run the standard Vue HTTP server with hot reloading.
 Keep the backend running, and in a separate shell session, run the following command: